 Real Estate Major

-Core competencies to be developed include the ability to analyze real estate investment opportunities from investor and lender perspectives, conduct asset and risk assessments and implement risk management strategies, understand the dynamics of real estate markets, and develop an understanding of the legal framework surrounding real estate ownership, title transfer, and the regulatory and legal requirements, including agency obligations, common in real estate transactions.
+Students in the program will develop the ability to analyze real estate investment opportunities from investor and lender perspectives, conduct asset and risk assessments and implement risk management strategies, understand the dynamics of real estate markets, and understand the legalities of real estate transactions.

-All real estate-interested students are encouraged to participate in the Temple University real estate student professional organization, TREO.
-Real estate majors are eligible for various professional and university scholarships, including the program’s E. Fred Kemner Award.
+Temple University is pleased to present its own professional organization for real estate students, the Temple Real Estate Organization (TREO).
+Real estate majors are also eligible for various professional and university scholarships, including the program’s E. Fred Kemner Award.

 Please visit the below links to see the requirements and suggested sequence based on your incoming class year: